Upcoming Events

 https://emmaclark.librarycalendar.com/reserve-room/social-work-intern-appointments

-To cancel your weekday appointment, email emilya@emmaclark.org.
-To cancel your Saturday appointment, email kiera@emmaclark.org.
+To cancel your appointment, email askus@emmaclark.org.

 *The Social Work Interns will be available to answer questions but are not therapists; referrals will be given to people looking for clinical therapy.
 All conversations will be kept confidential.
 The interns are mandated reporters for cases of neglect, abuse, or harm.

-This event is in the "Adult" group.
+This event is in the "Adult" group

 Age Group: Adult